Hirazrador/project-roboco/README.md

 # project roboco
- Discord bot for personal server moderation and small games
+ Discord bot built using PyCord for personal server moderation and small games